-You broke up with your partner because they are a narcissist and now you are co- or parallel parenting with them.
+You broke up with your narcissistic partner and now you are co- or parallel parenting with them.
 You have moved on with your life and you’ve found a new partner who supports you.

 Triangulation is happening when one or both parents rely on the child for support and communication with the other parent.
 They might draw the child or children into a conflict instead of resolving it with the other parent.